 These are the simplest, pillow-soft, no-knead biscuits you’ll ever make.
-I’ve been wanting to try out coconut oil as a substitute for vegetable shortening in my biscuit recipe, but I haven’t been in a biscuit making mood for months.
-Last night I celebrated meeting a deadline by making country-fried steak and there was left over milk gravy this morning.
+I’ve been wanting to try out coconut oil as a substitute for vegetable shortening in my biscuit recipe, but I haven’t been in a biscuit-making mood for months.
+Last night I celebrated meeting a deadline by making country-fried steak and there was leftover milk gravy this morning.
 I couldn’t, in good conscience, let that go to waste, could I?
-I also experimented by using my food processor (thanks Mom!), that was so fast it was definitely worth washing.
+I also experimented by using my food processor (thanks Mom!), which was so fast it was definitely worth washing.

 I love that these biscuits only need to be folded.
 Who likes to knead first thing in the morning?
-Not this gal.
+Not me.

 - 1/4 cup + 2 TBSP unsalted butter, divided